v-adhithyan/365DaysOfCode/README.md

 ## day 61 (March 02, 2019)
   Started UI redesign of india elections project.

 ## day 62 (March 03, 2019)
   Modified the code to use new design.

+## day 63 (March 04, 2019)
+  Brought the wordcloud page under new redesign